RestorationDev/SimpleTweet/README.md

 The following **required** functionality is completed:

 - [X] User can **compose and post a new tweet**
-  - [X] User can click a “Compose” icon in the Action Bar on the top right
+  - [X] User can click a “Compose” icon in the Action Bar on the top right of the screen
   - [X] User can then enter a new tweet and post this to twitter
   - [X] User is taken back to home timeline with **new tweet visible** in timeline
   - [X] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh